Rock Radio Heaven (H-I)

 Stations: CJCA Edmonton

 Notes: Used the slogan "a little hand in the morning."
 Had an incredible 87% rating from 1958 to 1962, leaving 13% for the other five stations in the city.
-Died of a brain tumor at age 28.
+Died of a brain tumour at age 28.

 BOBBY HARPER